 Talent performs step

-Talent performs step
+Talent performs step Video editor: Shot with 4.6.1

-Talent performs step
+Talent performs step Video editor: Shot with 4.6.1

 Talent clicks another file to repeat process

 Results

 To determine the frequencies of dividing and non-dividing cells, first visualize the cell populations by clicking on “Layout editor” [1-SCREEN], then drag the CD4 T cells and CD8 T cells from each of the four tubes to the “All sample window” [2-SCREEN].
 Graphs representing your populations will appear [3-SCREEN].